rob-balfre/svelte-select/README.md

 - `filteredItems: Array` Default: `[]`.
 List of items that are filtered by `filterText`
 - `placeholderAlwaysShow: Boolean` Default: `false`.
 When `isMulti` then placeholder text will always still show.
 - `isWaiting: Boolean` Default: `false`.
 If true then loader shows. `loadOptions` will automatically set this as true until promise resolves.
+- `listOffset: Number` Default: `5`.
+Controls the spacing offset between the list and the input.

 ### Exposed methods
 If you really want to get your hands dirty these internal functions are exposed as props to override if needed.
 See the adv demo or look through the test file (test/src/index.js) for examples.